wp-plugins/simple-foaf/readme.txt

 * Activate it at the admin interface

 == ChangeLog ==
+= Version 0.1.1.1 =
+* flush rewrite-rules on activation
 = Version 0.1.1 =
 * some text fixes
 = Version 0.1 =